 So, in agreement they stopped waiting for a turn and headed out to the movie theater, which was right across the square.

 Caroline tried to talk them into a run to the store to pick up candy, (she hated paying what the theater charged) but Elena and Bonnie flatly refused.
-It was getting time for the show to start and they knew they did not have the time.
+It was getting time for the show to start.
 Caroline gave in with a half pout.
 The theater was full, so they had quite a time finding seats together, in fact it was only because one good natured mom gave up the seat that held her kids popcorn, nachos and drinks, opting to hold them in her lap, that they got to sit together.